-It can occur alone or in conjunction with other connective tissue disorders such as Sjögren’s Syndrome.
+It occurs alone or in conjunction with other connective tissue disorders such as Sjögren’s Syndrome.
 This syndrome is an autoimmune inflammatory disease that mainly affects mouth and eye glands (R).

-- The liver is responsible for the regulation of SAMe as it is the major site of its synthesis and degradation (R).
+- The liver is responsible for the control of SAM-e, as it is the major site of its synthesis and degradation (R)

-- Glutathione is a cellular antioxidant responsible for detoxification of compounds in the body such as lead and paracetamol.
-These reactions show why SAMe is effective in treating liver diseases (R).
+- Glutathione is a cellular antioxidant responsible for detoxification of compounds in the body such as lead and Tylenol.
+These reactions show why SAM-e is effective in treating liver diseases (R)

-- SAMe is responsible for numerous transmethylation reaction such as those involving the synthesis of neurotransmitters (R).
+- SAM-e is responsible for numerous transmethylation reactions, such as those involving the synthesis of neurotransmitters (R)

 - Antidepressants inhibit the reuptake of neurotransmitters, for example, serotonin.
-However, SAMe ‘s role as a methylating agent enhances synthesis of neurotransmitters associated with moods such as serotonin, norepinephrine, and monoamines (R).
+However, the role of SAM-e as a methylating agent enhances synthesis of neurotransmitters associated with moods such as serotonin, norepinephrine, and monoamines (R)

 For depressive illnesses, scientists recommend 200 to 400 mg per day for 15 to 20 days.
 (R).